MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 For more information, see [xterm](https://wikipedia.org/wiki/Xterm) in Wikipedia.

-On Windows 10, the Windows Console Host is xterm compatible.
+On Windows 10 and higher, the Windows Console Host is xterm compatible.
 The [Windows Terminal](https://www.microsoft.com/p/windows-terminal/9n0dx20hk701) application is also xterm compatible.